 to call me to my window again.

-Rough cut video posted to YouTube 7/12/11.
-Click here to watch the video.
+The rough cut video was posted on YouTube on 7/12/11 - click here to watch that video.